Frequently Asked Questions About Island Farm

 Opening day for Island Farm for the 2025 Season is Tuesday, April 8th.
 See our planning your visit page for more information.

-We do!
-The Etheridge Homeplace was officially donated to Outer Banks Conservationists by descendants in 1977.
+The Etheridge Homeplace was officially donated to Outer Banks Conservationists by descendants in 1997.

 4.8